fourieraudio/docs/docs/manual/transform.client/library/plugins/unsupported.md

 The **transform**.engine aims to support any Windows 10 compatible plugin that can be installed and activated offline.
-The Windows plugin hosting environment has no internet access to ensure it remains pristine reliable, end show-ready.
+The Windows plugin hosting environment has no internet access to ensure it remains pristine, reliable, and show-ready.

 Unfortunately, a small number of manufacturers currently do not support a fully-offline installation process.
 Whilst we're working hard to find solutions for these, at the moment plugins from these